Elleined/rest-api-notes/README.md

  - Path variable is the dynamic data in your API endpoint and commonly use to determine who is interacting with the server.
  - Example: /users/{id} the /{id} is the path variable
 ###### What is Query Parameter
  - Query parameter is the data needed to properly call the endpoint.
-It can be required or optional and commonly used in small data and for filtering, sorting and pagination of the resource.
+It can be required or optional and commonly used for passing small amount of data and can also be used for filtering, sorting and pagination of the resource.
 ###### What is Request Body
  - Request Body is used to pass a big set of data and commonly represented as JSON, XML, and CSV.